amylmiller7/JavaScript/CodingForWriters/CFW_3_nameInput/README_nameInput.md

 **Documentation:**
 * nameInput documentation.docx

+**Source description:** Project that builds on Udemy Coding for Writers exercise on HTML and JS

 **Summary:** Manipulates the first name and last name that the user entered.
 Displays name on webpage two ways: first name followed by last name and last name followed by first name.

 **JS:** Creates functions.
 Uses value property to retrieve values.
 Uses innerHTML to add results to webpage.